Contributed by Celia Keating

 Franchising is a business arrangement between a brand’s owner, called the franchisor, and an investor, who is called the franchisee.

-Buying into a franchise system means you’ll be leveraging the benefits of an established brand using processes that are proven to work.
+Buying into a franchise system, whether a restaurant, hair salon, or the best elderly care franchise, means you’ll be leveraging the benefits of an established brand using processes that are proven to work.

-The franchisee gets to use valuable assets that the franchisor developed.
+The franchisee gets to use valuable branding assets that the franchisor developed.
 These include: